aehimself/AEFramework/README.md

 #### MNB.ExchangeRate.SoapService.pas and AE.MNB.ExchangeRates.pas
 The first file is the WSDL import of the webservice of [Hungarian National Bank](https://www.mnb.hu/sajtoszoba/sajtokozlemenyek/2015-evi-sajtokozlemenyek/tajekoztatas-az-arfolyam-webservice-mukodeserol), the second one is an installable component which makes it easy to convert between the [supported](https://mnb.hu/arfolyamok) currencies.

+#### AE.VirtualKeyboard.*.pas
+A wrapper class to allow foreground or background threads to send key inputs to the active application, like actual keys were pressed on a keyboard.
+TAEVirtualKeyboard uses the actual keyboard layout and sends the text as unicode, while TAEVirtualEnUsKeyboard and TAEVirtualHuHuKeyboard translates special characters and sends the input as scan codes instead.
+These can be useful to type text to a RDP window, if the host system has no keyboard layout matching the clients.